d9-197/blink_camera/docs/beta/en_US/index.md

 * Historical view
   > This view is accessible from the widget.
 It displays the latest videos/thumbnails available
-  + The maximum number of downloaded videos allows you to limit the amount of data to download when opening the historical view
+  + The maximum number of downloaded videos allows you to limit the amount of data to download when opening the historical view.
+  + The size of the video previews can also be configured.

+    *Warning: If you configure a large size and a large number of videos, this can cause slowness in the historical view*

   + Eco mode: This mode limits the quantity of data exchanged:
     + between Jeedom and your browser: a video is downloaded to your browser only when you click on it.
     + between the Blink and Jeedom servers: only data already present on Jeedom is displayed.
-  + The size of the video previews can also be configured.

-    *Warning: If you configure a large size and a large number of videos, this can cause slowness in the historical view*

 * Backup
   + This option allows you to include videos and images in Jeedom backups.